aleksander-jachowicz-sp/ITF-documentation/docs/IntelliJFunc.md

 3. Refresh IIQ Objects
 4. Compare IIQ Objects with a remote version

-### Environments usage
+### Connectivity configuration

-All IIQ object operations can communicate with all your environments defined in `target.properties` files.
+The plugin can interact with all environments defined in target.properties files.
-Plugin will allow you to select any of the defined environments to interact with as long as you define the following properties inside each `target.properties` files:
+You can interact with any of these environments, provided the following properties are specified in each `*.target.properties` file:

 | **Property name**  | **Description**          | Sample value                       |
 |:-------------------|--------------------------|------------------------------------|
 | `%%ECLIPSE_URL%%`  | Url of IdentityIQ server | `http://localhost:8080/identityiq` |
 | `%%ECLIPSE_USER%%` | Name of the user         | spadmin                            |
 | `%%ECLIPSE_PASS%%` | Plain text password      | admin                              |

+Pay speciall attention to the `%%ECLIPSE_URL%%` property.
+Make sure that port number is correct, protocol (http/https) is correct.

 <div class="my_note">
     Since password is stored in plain text and possibly being committed to git repository, do not use this for important environments, where access is restricted.